WinterLanterns/Dianas-Portfolio/README.md

-# bootstrap-boilerplate
+# MF Bitwise Project

 ## Description

 ---

-## This is a Boilerplate with Bootstrap.
-Its a faster way of adding bootstrap to your project on github
+## This is a project for my 2nd class at bitwise.
+Hope you enjoy

-## Instructions on how to install
+## Bootstrap:

 Simply go to "https://getbootstrap.com/docs/5.2/getting-started/introduction/" where it shows the basic html code and link to bootstrap.